Stivo/DeScaBaTo/README.md

 =========

 The Deduplicating Scala Backup Tool.
-It is inspired by [duplicati](http://www.duplicati.com/).
+Mainly it is inspired by [duplicati](http://www.duplicati.com/), but the content defined chunking is inspired by [duplicacy](http://www.duplicacy.com/).
 Currently it only supports local backups and is in beta stage.
-The main backup functionality has been reliably working for a while now, and I don't plan to change too much of it anymore.
-The version 0.4.0, while rough around the edges, seems reliable for backups and restores even with simulated crashes.
+For version 0.6.0 I reimplemented the main backup functionality, it is based now on akka streams and not solely on actors.
+The new implementation is simpler, faster and I have a lot more confidence in it.

 As of now, it has these features:

 - Backup and restore files and folders [fast](https://github.com/Stivo/DeScaBaTo/wiki/Performance), including metadata (lastModifiedTime, posix owner and access rights)
 - A deduplicating storage mechanism.
 Parts of a file that are the same are only saved once.
-- Supports 8 different compression algorithms and chooses [automatically](https://github.com/Stivo/DeScaBaTo/wiki/Smart-Compression-Decider) the best one for each file type
+- Supports 7 different compression algorithms and chooses [automatically](https://github.com/Stivo/DeScaBaTo/wiki/Smart-Compression-Decider) the best one for each file type
 - Supports fully encrypted backups (based on custom [KvStore archive format](https://github.com/Stivo/DeScaBaTo/wiki/KvStore-archive-format))
 - Command line interface
 - Fully multithreaded backup process
 - GUI to show progress and to control number of threads
 - A [journal](https://github.com/Stivo/DeScaBaTo/wiki/Crash-Resistance-(Journal)) to account for arbitrary crashes while backing up
 - The large files with the actual file contents are not needed for an incremental backup and can be saved separately (on an external volume or on a cloud provider)
+- A JavaFX based user interface to browse the contents of a backup

 Compared to duplicati:

 - Duplicati is a mature program with a long history and a userbase, DeScaBaTo is very new
 - DeScaBaTo is inspired by Duplicati and shares the same deduplication strategy and has a similar storage format
 - DeScaBaTo is faster by decoupling IO from CPU tasks and writing every block exactly once, even when encrypted
-- By using md5 (other hashes supported as well) and a custom archive format there is less space required
+- By using a custom archive format there is less space required
 - The design is simpler (no database to keep synchronized), and should be more robust.
 This makes it more useful as a portable program (no installation required, leaves no traces) too.
 - It can automatically choose for each file extension which compression method to use.
 Duplicati either disables or enables compression based on a static list.

 I plan to support these features:

 - Patterns for backups and restores
-- Useable file browser to restore files (exists, but is not very useable)
 - Upload backup to remote hosts (cloud storage, ftp etc)

 ### Usage